 Additional areas of expertise are backed by a Bachelor of Science in Process Monitoring and Control Systems, Computer Systems Design, and Computer Science along with eleven years engineering experience in computer and communications systems, systems integration, and both ground-based and orbital networks and six years providing technical instruction and training.

-Ms. Laxton, President of Laxton Consulting, LLC (LC), is currently an active member of the Project MOSES: Military Open Simulator Enterprise Strategy community supporting research and development at United States Army Advanced Training Systems Division (ATSD).
+Ms. Laxton, President of Laxton Consulting, LLC (LC), is a former member of the Project MOSES: Military Open Simulator Enterprise Strategy community supporting research and development at United States Army Advanced Training Systems Division (ATSD).
 She is also active in the Open Simulator server community, the Open Simulator third-party viewer community, commercial Open Simulator grids, Open Simulator community events, Open Simulator social networks, and non-profit Open Simulator projects in education and the arts.

 Recent activities include active participation in Human Computer Interface research conducted in Virginia using Open Simulator technology sponsored by Nova Southeastern University.
 Ms. Laxton was also the 2014 Overall Winner of Naval Postgraduate School (NPS) Massive Multiplayer Online Wargame Leveraging the Internet (MMOWGLI) Business Innovation Initiative (BII).
 She was cited by NPS as the most influential Idea Card author and most prominent Action Plan collaborator.
 As CEO of IMA, Ms. Laxton brings a broad range of expertise and experience not often found at the head of other organizations.

 Chief Digital Content Officer (CDCO) 'Jo Querrien' – Core Content Management